nosmokingsurfer/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Reflection on how to generate paths

+First, the obstacles are estimated in all the lanes.
+There are buffer zones if front, to the left and to the right side of the car.
+Each object from fusion array is corresponded with lane number and small prediction is made if it will appear in buffer zones in several time cycles.

+I implemented somple finite state machine for behavioral planning.
+If there is an obstacle in front of the car, it tries to chenge the lane if possible.
+If there is no opportunity to change the lane it will just keep the distance to the ahead vehicle.

+Part of previous trajectory command is used when planning new one - it will help to obtain smooth trajectory w/o jerk.
+I use spline.h library[https://kluge.in-chemnitz.de/opensource/spline/spline.h] to make smooth polinomial fitting for (50 - prev_traj_size) points to continue trajectory smoothly.
+I use current and previous poses of a car and 3 points at distance of 60, 80 and 100 meters to obtain smooth transitions when changing lanes.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).